 Grocery Items You Can Make Better at Home

-Jam-filled interior: check.
+Fruit-filled interior: check.
 Icing-drizzled pastry: check.
-It's official: These golden-brown tarts are everything you love about the store-bought version, plus guess who gets to control the ingredients?
+It's official: These golden brown homemade breakfast tarts are everything you love about the store-bought version, and guess who gets to control the ingredients?
 That's right—you do.
+Plus they’re baked to perfection in your air fryer to keep your kitchen cool or your oven free for other recipes.

 Spicy Almond Butter

-A couple teaspoons of harissa, or spiced chile paste, give this four-ingredient almond butter its signature heat.
+If you think plain ol’ jarred peanut butter is a bit bland, we have your solution right here.
+A couple teaspoons of harissa, a North African chili paste, give this four-ingredient homemade almond butter its signature heat.
 Spread it on toast, add it to stir-fry, or thin it with coconut milk for an Asian-inspired sauce.
-It's deliciously versatile!
+It's deliciously versatile.

 Homemade Oatmeal Cream Pies